jcurl/RJCP.DLL.CommandLine/README.md

 #### 3.4.2.
 Fixed Width on Linux with Mono

-On .NET 4.0 on Linux, it's not possible to determine the width of the console, so it defaults to 80 characters wide.
+On .NET 4.0 on Linux, it may not be possible to detect if redirection is occurring on the console.
+The library depends on undefined behaviour that the console width is zero in redirection.
 To get full functionality, it's recommended to use .NET Framework 4.6.2 or .NET Core instead.

 #### 3.4.3.
 Mixing Write and WriteLine with WrapLine